wearvr/dpvr-vr-unity-sdk-instructions/docs/dpvr-all-in-one-controllers.md

 > This guide assumes that input will match the 'P1' brand of headsets as well as their associated 3-DOF bluetooth controllers.
 More specific support for other headsets models will be provided as we gain the ability to supply them.

+> This guide also assumes that the latest version of the DPVRUnity plugin (0.7.4) is used, as some content referenced on this page does not exist on legacy versions of the plugin.

 Once you have [installed the DPVR Unity SDK](/docs/dpvr-vr-unity-sdk-installation.md), you can begin to bind to button events from the headset and controller.

 ## DPVR All-In-One P1 & Flip controller